 The “I can actually do this” self-talk increases because they won’t second guess themselves.
 Better yet, they may even start to notice other gym goers ignoring etiquette and feel empowered that they aren’t making the same mistake.

 I’m going to lay out a chosen few.
 They’re not the only ones clients make but are the most prevalent and also the easiest to avoid with a trainer whose on the ball.

 1. Respect the no-lift zone – Don’t ever lift a weight within 5 feet of the dumbbell rack.
 Ever.
 I don’t care if it’s shoulder press, split squat, biceps curls, or goblet squats.
 Pick up your weights and take 5 giant steps back.

 2. Avoid the “Ab zone” – Most gyms have a designated area for mats, balls, bosu balls etc. Don’t bring heavy weights into that area.
 It’s designated for stretching and ab work (if you still do ab work).
 By taking up their space you force them to take up your space (see the next point)

-3. Keep your mats out of the way! – This one irks me the most.
-Why does anybody set up a mat in between two benches in the free weight zone and do crunches?
+3. Keep your mats out of the way! – Why does anybody set up a mat in between two benches in the free weight zone and do crunches?
 Do they want to get a weight on the head?
 Even if the gym is empty set up your mat out of the way.
 Either stick to the “ab zone” or place your mat in a corner out of the way.
 Think proactively.
 Where might somebody want to work out over the course of your set?
 Don’t set up there.